 Early attainment and progress data for schools

-The accuracy of Early NCER data is possible ahead of the summer term due to all local authorities in England uploading school returns for the above assessments into a system (Nexus) which automatically populate the school system, Perspective Lite.
+The accuracy of Early NCER data is possible ahead of the summer term due to 152 of 153 local authorities in England uploading school returns for the above assessments into a system (Nexus) which in turn automatically populates the school system, Perspective Lite.

 EYFSP, KS1 and Phonics results are loaded into the system BEFORE the LA sends those results on to the DfE on behalf of the schools.
-The system facilitates their data quality checks, but also then the results are all available within the system by the statutory deadline for submission.
+The system facilitates the LA data quality checks, but also then the results are all available within the system by the statutory deadline for submission.

 KS2 data is loaded into the system by nearly every LA in the days following the KS2 results release on the second Tuesday of July, providing the same early data across the main primary accountability assessments.